Research Advances and Awards

 Please Welcome New Faculty Member: Dr. Raina Plowright

 We are very pleased to introduce Dr. Raina Plowright, the newest member of our growing faculty!
-Dr. Plowright comes to us from Pennsylvania State University where she has been working for the past several years as a Research Associate, and as a David H. Smith Fellow prior to that.
+Dr. Plowright comes to us from Pennsylvania State University where she has worked for the past several years as a Research Associate, and as a David H. Smith Fellow prior to that.

 Research Interests: "My research integrates approaches from epidemiology, ecology, and veterinary medicine to elucidate infectious disease dynamics in wildlife.
 I work on emerging infectious diseases that occur in wildlife but can spill over to domestic animals and humans, as well as infectious diseases that impact wildlife conservation."

 Education: Dr. Plowright received her PhD in Ecology from UC Davis, where she also studied Epidemiology for her Masters degree.
 Her undergraduate education was at the University of Sydney.